DrJodieLord/website/content/authors/admin/_index.md

 - Visitors
 ---

-- PhD student working within the department of Basic and Clinical Neuroscience at King's College London.
-Project focusses on the integration of multi-omic modalities in order to better predict Alzheimer's Disease risk.
+- PhD student within the department of Basic and Clinical Neuroscience, King's College London.
+Project focusses on the integration of metabolomics, genomics and other modalities to better predict Alzheimer's Disease risk.
 <br/>

 **Additional current commitments:**

-- Part-time MSc in Statistical Modelling and Health Informatics (Dep. of Biostatistics,KCL) 🔜 Project will focus on exploratory mediation models to identify key mediators within high dimensional datasets.
+- Part-time MSc: Applied Statistical Modelling and Health Informatics.
+Dep. of Biostatistics, KCL.
+Project focusses on high-dimensional mediation methods to identify key mediators within large-scale, highly correlated data.

-- Graduate Teaching Assistant (Dep. of Psychology, KCL) - Includes acting as module lead for the "Big Data Analytics in Python" skills mini-module.
+- Graduate Teaching Assistant.
+Dep. of Psychology, KCL - Includes acting as lead for the "Big Data Analytics in Python" skills mini-module.

-- Health-care work at The Priory Hospital, Roehampton - Predominantly based within child and adolescent mental health, and eating disorder wards.
+- Health-care work.
+The Priory Hospital, Roehampton - Predominantly based within child and adolescent mental health and eating disorder wards.